RFA0608/QQS3C/README.md

 ### Cpp version controller
 You can check the "ctrl_arx_enc.cpp" controller file, which is written in cpp, in the "interface/controller/cpp" folder of the code.
-In C++, only the encrypted controller of "ctrl_arx_q.py" provided in python is provided.
+In C++, only the encrypted controller of "ctrl_arx_q.py" provided in Python is provided.
 "model_enc.h" contains an object of the encrypted controller.

 1. Using ARX:
    * ctrl_arx_enc.cpp

-     ↳ Unlike "ctrl_arx_enc.py" provided by python, "ctrl_arx_enc.cpp" is encrypted using Microsoft SEAL.
+     ↳ Unlike "ctrl_arx_enc.py" provided by Python, "ctrl_arx_enc.cpp" is encrypted using Microsoft SEAL.
 This allow for slightly faster sampling times.

 ### Go version controller
 You can check the "ctrl_intmat_enc.go" controller file, which is written in Go, in the "interface/controller/go" folder of the code.
-In go, only "ctrl_intmat_enc.go", which is an encrypted file of "ctrl_intmat_q.py" provided by python, is provided.
+In go, only "ctrl_intmat_enc.go", which is an encrypted file of "ctrl_intmat_q.py" provided by Python, is provided.
 "model_enc.go" contains a function of the encrypted controller.

 1. Using integer matrix: